 2020 | Sofia Kenin | Garbine Muguruza | 4-6, 6-2, 6-2 |

-In finally, in the Australian Championship’s history, Margaret Court holds the records for most titles with eleven wins (1960-1973).
-And the Australian Open Era record for the most consecutive titles is three by Djokovic (2011-2013).
+Finally, in the Australian Championship’s history, Margaret Court holds the record for most titles with eleven wins (1960-1973).
+The Australian Open Era record for the most consecutive titles is three by Djokovic (2011-2013).
 Djokovic won’s Wimbledon 2019 finals.
-In 2020 Sofia Kenin is the Australian open women winners.
+In 2020 Sofia Kenin is the Australian Open women’s winner.

-In fact, from February-20 to July-20 all sports was off for Covid-19 pandemic after then started tennis and other sports.
+In fact, from February 20 to July 20 all sports were off for the Covid-19 pandemic after then started tennis and other sports.